-Parents please note: Because this is a story about drug detection this particular fictional story about Ken and his dog Faith, may require parental guidance for your child.
+Parents please note: Because this is a story about drug detection this particular fictional story about Ken and his dog Faith, may require parental guidance for your child or younger teen.

 The day began with rain setting in just after dawn.
 The roof over the back porch where Faith slept leaked with a constant drip echoing through her dreams.
 Breakfast was unappetizing.
 She washed it down with mouthfuls of water from her bowl.

 Ken met her at the gate and opened the front passenger door of his twin cab utility.
 His Australian Border Security uniform looked impressive as usual but it somehow saddened her this morning.
 She sighed heavily.

 ‘Come on girl, you’d better sit up front today, I left the back window open last night.’

 Faith kept her opinions to herself during the fifteen-minute drive to work.
 She just stared out the front window oblivious of the usual excitement of the windscreen wipers swishing back and forth.

 Faith and Ken’s responsibility was to track down drug couriers, find hidden narcotics sent through the mail and check newly arrived shipping containers at the wharf.
 Today was different somehow.
 Faith wondered why Ken held her back from the work truck parked behind the security police offices.
 Instead, they headed into the lunchroom where she greeted the other officers.
 They joked together and tossed a ball around when the telephone was quiet.
 Faith particularly liked Jonesy who always brought biscuits.

 Ken knelt down and rubbed Faith behind her ears.
 ‘We’re not going out today, girl.
 Sorry’.

 Chief Barrymore stuck his head around the door-frame.

 ‘Ken, Faith,’ he called out.
 ‘My office.’